telerik/kendo-ui-core/docs/controls/data-management/grid/overview.md

 When creating the Grid from an existing table, you can define the following `column` settings via HTML attributes:

-* Data field names via the `data-field` attributes
+* Define data field names via the `data-field` attributes.
-* Column widths via the `width` styles applied to the respective `<col>` elements
+* Set column widths via the `width` styles applied to the respective `<col>` elements.
-* Data types via the `data-type` attributes
+* Define data types via the `data-type` attributes.
-* Column templates via the `data-template` attributes
+* Set column templates via the `data-template` attributes.
-* Enable or disable the column menu via the `data-menu` attributes
+* Enable or disable the column menu via the `data-menu` attributes.
-* Enable or disable sorting via the `data-sortable` attributes
+* Enable or disable sorting via the `data-sortable` attributes.
-* Enable or disable filtering via the `data-filterable` attributes
+* Enable or disable filtering via the `data-filterable` attributes.
-* Enable or disable grouping via the `data-groupable` attributes
+* Enable or disable grouping via the `data-groupable` attributes.

 All attributes must be applied to the `<th>` elements, except for the column width styles.

 Other column-related settings cannot be defined via HTML attributes in the `<table>`.
-If you must use such settings (e.g., commands, locking, editors, custom row, or cell CSS classes, etc.), the above attribute configuration should be abandoned and all settings should be included in the Grid's JavaScript initialization statement.
+If you must use such settings, e.g. commands, locking, editors, custom row, or cell CSS classes, etc., the above attribute configuration should be abandoned and all settings should be included in the Grid's JavaScript initialization statement.
 Note that when using a declarative widget initialization, you must set the column properties via the `data-columns` attribute.

 As seen from the code snippets above, in the first case the Grid client object is attached to a `<div>`, while in the second one the object is attached to a `<table>`.
 However, the generated HTML output of the Grid depends entirely on the widget settings and it will always be the same, no matter how the widget is initialized.